What is the capacity of the transformer in the energy storage system

 - Can the energy storage capacity be larger than the transformer

-- What to do if the photovoltaic power generation energy storage battery capacity is too small
+- What is the proportion of wind power energy storage battery capacity

-- What is the optimal energy storage capacity of a battery
+- What is the capacity of the villa energy storage battery